FINDING TRUTH #7: The Most Effective/Objective Way to Determine Truth (intro for Christians)

 WHY DOES THIS MATTER?
 Many wise intellectuals from many cultures and worldviews agree that truth is accurate descriptions of reality.
 To know reality accurately is crucial for being able to stay safe in many ways such as driving safely, to find real and true science vs. bad science, to choose the best restaurants/schools/spouse, to know how to spend your money and free time best, to promote successful individuals, communities and nations and everything else.
 In quite a few cases it means the difference between life and death.

 DANGERS: When people start to dismiss experiences of other people as evidence, they are unwilling to acknowledge, detached from or rejecting a significant part of reality.
-That’s a good sign that there views are not the full truth or they are mostly/completely false.
+That’s a good sign that their views are not the full truth or they are mostly/completely false and will cause those people and others to lose freedoms and many advantages in life.

 COHERENCE TRUTH